ignatiusmb/mauss.dev/workspace/content/routes/posts/fix-double-nat/+article.md

 date: "2019-01-15T17:38:25+07:00"
 theme: guide
 title: Fix Double-NAT on Your Network
-description: detect and fix Double-NAT issues that break remote access in apps like Plex, using traceroute, bridge mode, and port forwarding.
+description: "detect and fix Double-NAT issues that break remote access in apps like Plex, using traceroute, bridge mode, and port forwarding."
 tags: [tutorial, networking]
 ---